 First Statement by The Anti-FGM Task Force

-Statement from the Task Force to Combat FGM: courts’ treatment of cases confirms civil society’s reservations about legal changes and enforcement of the law
+Statement from the Task Force to Combat FGM: Courts’ treatment of cases confirms civil society’s reservations about legal changes and enforcement of the law.

-The Task Force to Combat FGM (female genital mutilation) is saddened and dismayed by the experience of 12-year-old Y.A., who was admitted to the Sohag University Hospital last week for treatment of severe vaginal bleeding after being subjected to the crime of FGM.
-The procedure was performed by the public health clinic’s doctor in a village in the governorate of Sohag, according to media statements from the girl’s father.
+The Task Force to Combat FGM (female genital mutilation) is saddened and dismayed by the experience of the 12-year-old Y.A., who was admitted to the Sohag University Hospital last week for treatment of severe vaginal bleeding after being subjected to the crime of FGM.
+The procedure was performed by a public health clinic’s doctor in a village in the governorate of Sohag, according to media statements from the girl’s father.